 That’s when I learned about SoKind Family Registry.

-SoKind Family Registry is an alternative gift registry that helps families reduce the clutter.
+SoKind Family Registry is an alternative gift registry that helps families reduce clutter and Gifts to Give Instead of Toys.
 Instead of more toys, your kids get memorable experiences and things they really enjoy.

 I was impressed as I perused their site.
 You can build wish lists based on experiences, homemade and secondhand goods, as well as practical things you need.
 It’s a great way to manage the influx of clutter that comes in with the holidays.